Salbutamol: Chemistry

 Salbutamol is sold as a racemic mixture.
 The (R)-(−)-enantiomer (CIP nomenclature) is shown in the image at right (top), and is responsible for the pharmacologic activity; the (S)-(+)-enantiomer (bottom) blocks metabolic pathways associated with elimination of itself and of the pharmacologically active enantiomer (R).
 The slower metabolism of the (S)-(+)-enantiomer also causes it to accumulate in the lungs, which can cause airway hyperreactivity and inflammation.
-Potential formulation of the R form as an enantiopure drug is complicated by the fact that the stereochemistry is not stable, but rather the compound undergoes racemization within a few days to weeks, depending on pH.
+Potential formulation of the R form as an enantiopure drug is complicated by the fact that the stereochemistry is not stable, but rather the compound undergoes racemisation within a few days to weeks, depending on pH.

 The direct separation of Salbutamol enantiomers and the control of enantiomeric purity has been described by thin-layer chromatography.

+Synthesis

+The chemical synthesis of salbutamol has been described: Perhaps the most fabled of the available methods starts with the Fries rearrangement of aspirin, but many more methods are discussed in the review.

 History

 Salbutamol was discovered in 1966, by a research team led by David Jack at the Allen and Hanburys laboratory (now a subsidiary of Glaxo) in Ware, Hertfordshire, England, and was launched as Ventolin in 1969.

 The 1972 Munich Olympics were the first Olympics where anti-doping measures were deployed, and at that time β_{2} agonists were considered to be stimulants with high risk of abuse for doping.
 Inhaled salbutamol was banned from those games, but by 1986 was permitted (although oral β_{2} agonists were not).
 After a steep rise in the number of athletes taking β_{2} agonists for asthma in the 1990s, Olympic athletes were required to provide proof that they had asthma in order to be allowed to use inhaled β_{2} agonists.

-In February 2020, the U.S. Food and Drug Administration (FDA) approved the first generic of an albuterol sulfate inhalation aerosol for the treatment or prevention of bronchospasm in people four years of age and older with reversible obstructive airway disease and the prevention of exercise-induced bronchospasm in people four years of age and older.
-The FDA granted approval of the generic albuterol sulfate inhalation aerosol to Perrigo Pharmaceutical.
+In early 2020, the US Food and Drug Administration (FDA) approved the first generic versions of major albuterol sulfate inhaler brands, Perrigo Pharmaceutical's generic of ProAir HFA in February 2020 and Cipla Limited's generic of Ventolin HFA in April 2020.

-In April 2020, the FDA approved the first generic of Proventil HFA (albuterol sulfate) metered dose inhaler, 90 μg per inhalation, for the treatment or prevention of bronchospasm in patients four years of age and older who have reversible obstructive airway disease, as well as the prevention of exercise-induced bronchospasm in this age group.
-The FDA granted approval of this generic albuterol sulfate inhalation aerosol to Cipla Limited.